 The quarantine applies to both visitors and residents of New Jersey, New York, and Connecticut.

-People who live in New Jersey but work in Delaware, which was listed as a high-risk, quarantine-required state as of Tuesday, may be worried.
+People who live in New Jersey but work in Delaware, which has been designated as a high-risk, quarantine-required state at times, may be worried.
 However, the states have offered exemptions for essential workers in transient jobs, like truck drivers and airline workers, and residents traveling to impacted states for business.
 Still, officials are encouraging those who can to postpone the travel or work from home.

 “Individuals traveling for business should still consider postponing travel to the extent possible.
 Individuals are encouraged to self-monitor for symptoms upon return from any travel to an impacted state, and employers should consider screening employees for symptoms before permitting them to return to work,” a spokesperson for Murphy’s office said.